Guide

 How to record accumulated depreciation

-To record accumulated depreciation, you'll make a journal entry.
-This entry ensures your financial statements are accurate and reflect the asset's reduced value.
+The journal entry for accumulated depreciation debits Depreciation Expense and credits Accumulated Depreciation.
+This entry ensures your financial statements reflect the asset's reduced value.

 • Debit: Depreciation Expense